Call Us Today On: 0330 808 1074

 The scheme has a lot of merits, and it can be a lot of help.
-Plus, there are so many different options to consider when it comes to making home improvements and doing whatever you need to in order to get everything sorted out.
+Plus, there are so many different options to consider when it comes to making home improvements and doing whatever you need to to get everything sorted out.

-The truth is that ultimately these schemes can be a lot of help but require you to act quickly to get the best possible results.
+The truth is that, ultimately, these schemes can be a lot of help but require you to act quickly to get the best possible results.

 On paper, the whole Green Home Grant looks to be an incredible option.
-There are a handful of challenges, which are cropping up, but if the scheme really is going to carry on until 2022, then it is highly likely that the government will attempt to correct the issues.
+There are a handful of challenges, which are cropping up, but if the scheme is going to carry on until 2022, then it is highly likely that the government will attempt to correct the issues.